spencer-s-hodson/startup/README.md

 - Leave ratings from sessions
 - Able to view notes from previous sessions
 ### Technologies
 - **HTML** - Uses HTML structure.
 I'll need 3 pages.
-A Home screen, a place to leave a review, and a place to view the calendat
+A Home screen, a place to leave a review, and a place to view the calendar
 - **CSS** - Application styling, spacing, and use of contrasting colors
 - **JavaScript** - Provides login, interation with the calendar, and ability to leave ratings
 - **Service** - Backend service with endpoints for: